cyber-gene/netlify-410/README.md

 1. Fork this repository.
 1. Create new site in Netlify.
 1. Setting and deploy site.
 Basic build settings do not need to be set.
 1. Custom domain settings in Netlify.
-And add a CNAME record to the DNS server you are using.
+And add a record to the DNS server you are using.
-1. After adding a CNAME record to your DNS, a TSL certificate will be automatically issued and you will be able to communicate over HTTPS.
+1. After adding a DNS record to your DNS, a TSL certificate will be automatically issued and you will be able to communicate over HTTPS.

 ## Sample site